-Although the County Council cannot commit to any further budget, if your property is without access to fibre broadband and not included in our current plans, it will continue to remain eligible for any future funding.
+Although the County Council cannot commit to any further budget, if your property is without access to fibre broadband, it will continue to remain eligible for any future funding.

 We are keeping a log of all postcodes where we know access to broadband continues to be an issue.

 Find information about the Rural Gigabit Broadband voucher scheme.

 If you are one of a small number of properties in a location without fibre broadband, it may be worthwhile pursuing a self-funded option.

 Below are some schemes we are aware of that you may like to explore.